John Tohabi: Icons

+It has been suggested that John might have painted the Crucifixion of Jesus, which is missing from his Passion of Jesus icon.
 John has two self-portraits on his icons depicting himself prostrated and praying.
-His prayer written in the Georgian Nuskhuri script in seven lines is placed below the enthroned Christ in Majesty and above the Hetoimasia on the Last Judgment icon:
+His prayer, written in the Georgian Nuskhuri script in seven lines, is placed below the enthroned Christ in Majesty and above the Hetoimasia on the Last Judgment icon.

 Lord, Jesus Christ, make me, who ardently made the icon of the Second Coming and of all your saints, worthy to be on your right, during your Second Coming in Glory.
 Unworthy priest monk Ioane (i.e. John) Tohabi.
 Amen.

-Taking into account the accompanied Georgian and Greek inscriptions, it could be supposed that the icons were intended either for the bilingual monastic brethren or a Georgian monastery outside of the Kingdom of Georgia.
-It is unknown when these icons appeared on Sinai, or who donated them to St. Catherine's Monastery, but it is highly probable that this very monastery was an original “destinatiion” for the icons, for a large Georgian colony that had been active there for centuries, well-documented since late antiquity.
+Taking into account the accompanying Georgian and Greek inscriptions, it could be supposed that the icons were intended either for the bilingual monastic brethren or a Georgian monastery outside of the Kingdom of Georgia.
+It is unknown when these icons appeared on Sinai, or who donated them to St. Catherine's Monastery, but it is highly probable that this very monastery was an original “destination” for the icons, for a large Georgian colony that had been active there, well-documented since late antiquity.

 Increasing the presence of the Georgians on Mount Sinai seems to have been important in the tenth and eleventh centuries when improvements were made to the St George chapel, which was the primary sanctuary of their community.
 The very donation of John's icons served to enhance the standing of their group at the monastery.
-A polyptych of John might have influenced the commissioning of the Khakhuli triptych by King David IV the Builder which was later reinforced or completed by his heir, King Demetre I.
+A polyptych by John might have influenced the commissioning of the Khakhuli triptych by King David IV the Builder, which was later reinforced or completed by his heir, King Demetre I.